fhopp/fhopp.github.io/tools.md

 ---

-### Theoretical Foundation
+### Theoretical Knowledge

-###### Moral Psychology
+###### Moral and Social Psychology

 The majority of my research is theoretically grounded in moral psychology, spanning social, cognitive, and neuroscientific perspectives.
 Herein, [Moral Foundations Theory (MFT)](https://moralfoundations.org/) serves as the main theoretical framework that guides my research on moral decision making, moral information processing, and morally-driven behavior.
+Recently, I have also started to integrate the Morality as Cooperation [(MaC, Curry, 2014)](https://link.springer.com/chapter/10.1007/978-3-319-19671-8_2) framework into my research.

+###### Media Psychology

+Several of my published articles utilize theories and models that explicate how humans process psychologically relevant media content.
+For example, I draw heavily on the Model of Intuitive Morality and Exemplars (MIME; Tamborini, 2011, 2013) to examine how morally-relevant message cues give rise to affective, cognitive, and behavioral media effects, including the sharing of online news articles and narrative enjoyment.